-Approved by the Energy, Environment and Water Policy Committee on March 13, 2020
+Approved by the Energy, Environment, and Water Policy Committee on March 3, 2023

 The American Society of Civil Engineers (ASCE) supports the beneficial management of dredged sediments and dredged material.
 ASCE recommends that:

-- The federal government revise its methodology for economic analysis of dredging costs to reflect the benefits of using dredged material for coastal protection, environmental stewardship and other beneficial uses.
+- The federal government revised its methodology for economic analysis of dredging costs to reflect the benefits of using dredged material for coastal protection, environmental stewardship, and other beneficial uses.

 - Contaminated sediments, considering the contaminant and degree of contamination, be evaluated for selected beneficial uses.

-- Dredged materials be considered for use in coastal areas that are vulnerable to erosion or sediment deposit that cause environmental degradation or endanger recreational, economic, or commercial activities.
+- Dredged materials are considered for use in coastal areas that are vulnerable to erosion or sediment deposit that cause environmental degradation or endanger recreational, economic, or commercial activities.

-- Innovative technology and new ideas be allowed for testing in robust pilot study programs.
+- Innovative technology and new ideas be tested in robust pilot study programs.

 Often there is little coordination between government agencies concerned with maintaining safe navigation channels through coastal inlets and those agencies and local jurisdictions concerned with beach erosion.
 The economic feasibility of navigation channel maintenance and beach erosion control projects are usually assessed independently of each other.
 Thus, minimizing the cost of an inlet navigation project often dictates that sand dredged from the inlet be disposed offshore.
 At the same time, nearby beaches may experience severe erosion because sand in transport along the shore is trapped by the inlet and removed from the beach and coastal systems.
 Beach-quality sediment and sand dredged from navigation projects and inlets should be placed wherever feasible and with appropriate planning, on beaches that most need nourishment to reduce the effects of erosion.
 Non-beach quality sediment and sand should be considered for use elsewhere, such as in thin layer wetland restoration or marsh creation, as appropriate.